computational-imaging/single_spad_depth/README.md

 ### Contact info

-Mark Nishimura: markn1 at stanford dot edu
+For more questions please email Mark Nishimura: markn1 at stanford dot edu